avoyer/Immigrants_and_Mainstream/README.md

 # Immigrants_and_Mainstream
-Replication package to accompany research paper "From Immigrant to Normal: Computational approaches to examining trajectories of integration through shifts in the mainstream"
+Replication package to accompany research paper "From Strange to Normal: Computational Approaches to Examining Immigrant Incorporation through Shifts in the Mainstream" by Zachary D. Kline, Andrea Voyer, Madison Danton, and Tatiana Volkova

-The syntax included in this replication package can be used to replicate the analyses presented in the main paper and in the accompanying online appendices.
+The syntax included in this replication package can be used to replicate the analyses presented in the main paper,  and in the accompanying online appendices.
 Please find here a matching guide:

 EP-IMP: Results from main analyses.
 Figures for the online appendix are created and exported from this file: see line 4332
 ___________________________________________________________________________________________